bitrise-io/devcenter/_articles/en/tutorials/how-to-use-the-generic-file-storage.md

 ## Using the files uploaded to GENERIC FILE STORAGE

-There are two ways to use the uploaded files.
+There are two ways to use the uploaded files:

-* Refer to the read-only download URL with the environment variable you defined when uploading.
+* Referring to the read-only download URL with the Env Var you defined when uploading.
 Some Steps support this option - you can just use the Env Var as an input value directly.
-* Use the **File Downloader** or **Script** Step to download the file and, optionally, export the downloaded file as an Environment Variable.
+* Using the **File Downloader** or **Script** Step to download the file and, optionally, export the downloaded file as an Env Var.
 This works with Steps that require local file paths and as such do not support URLs directly as the input value.

 For example, the **Decrypt file** Step supports using the download URL generated when uploading the file.
 You just need to insert the variable as the value to the **Encrypted file path** input.